ncatlab/nlab-content/pages/3/9/5/8/8593/content.md

 Alex Heller was professor of mathematics at the Graduate School and University Center, CUNY in New York.
-He was a PhD student of [[Sammy Eilenberg]] and made some very important contributions to homotopy theory and to category theory.
+He was a PhD student of [[Sammy Eilenberg]] and made some very important contributions to [[homotopy theory]] and to [[category theory]].

 ##References